 ✔️ Code copy with one tap option

 ❌ Minimal customization options

 ❌ Internet features are not fully stable

-Google Messages is a great application with basic messaging features.
+Google Messages is a great application with essential messaging features.
 It is one of the apps combining the power of your SIM and the internet.

-You should definitely give it a go if you are switching from iPhone.
+You should give it a go if you are not using it now.

 Service type: Messaging

 Supported platforms: Android & Web

 The Google Messages app is a messaging app that uses cellular, but you can use the internet to send and receive messages on other participant Android devices.